UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 sbatch myjobscript
 ```

 The jobscript must begin with the `#!/bin/bash -l` as usual.
-The `#SBATCH` lines in your jobscript are options to `sbatch`.
-Slurm will take each line which has `#SBATCH` as the first characters and use the contents beyond that as an instruction.
-It will be put in to the queue and will begin running on the compute nodes at some point later when it has been allocated resources.
+The `#SBATCH` lines in your jobscript are configuration options for `sbatch`.
+Slurm will take each line starting with `#SBATCH` and use the contents beyond that as an instruction.
+The job will be put in to the queue and will begin running on the compute nodes at some point later, when it has been allocated resources.
+Here you have a very simple example of a jobscript:

 ```
 #!/bin/bash -l